osBins/srcdit/README.md

 ```

 ### Work In Progress!
-* Source edited files (through shell script, since a subprocess spawns through Python) - Wrap Python script in a Shell script, but that won't allow sourcing for the PyPi version.
+* Source edited files (Possible work around through shell script, since a subprocess spawns through Python) - Wrap Python script in a Shell script, but that won't allow sourcing for the PyPi version.
 Might need to port.
 * Debug

 ### Source Code